-Students who enter the environment with real patients and healthcare teams for the first-time face different clinical stressors during clinical practice.
-4,7-9 Clinical stressors of nursing students reported in the literature include caring for patients with pain and suffering, fear of malpractice, problems arising from clinical staff and faculty, and lack of practical knowledge.
-4,10-12 In addition, students' sociodemographic characteristics such as age and gender, income and education level, personal characteristics, their liking for the nursing profession, and their willingness to join the department.
-The timing of clinical placement, the environment in which students practice, and the excessive workload are also reported to affect stress levels.
-In addition, new e-learning methods that have recently been included in the education curriculum and the effort to adapt to these methods can create stress for students.14

-High levels of stress affect students' health and cause physical and psychological symptoms, while sleep problems may lead to depression and burnout.
-Stress also reduces academic success by impairing problem-solving skills.
-Since nursing students' clinical attitudes and stress levels are influenced by various factors, identifying and addressing problems in the clinical environment supports their professional development.
-Instructors recognizing stress factors and developing awareness will strengthen student support.
-This study aimed to assess nursing students' attitudes and stress levels during their first clinical practice, the influencing factors, and their relationships.
-As no prior research specifically focuses on stress levels and perceptions in this context, the findings are expected to contribute to the literature and provide practical insights for addressing clinical practice challenges.
+Students who enter the environment with real patients and healthcare teams for the first-time face different clinical stressors during clinical practice.^{4,7}-9 Clinical stressors of nursing students in the literature; caring for a patient with pain, and suffering, fear of malpractice, reasons arising from clinical staff and faculty, and lack of practical knowledge.
+4,10-12 In addition, students' sociodemographic characteristics such as age and gender, income and education level, personal characteristics, their liking for the nursing profession, and their willingness to join the department.^{2,10,13} It is stated that their arrival, the clinical environment in which they practice, and the excessive work and homework load affect stress levels.
+8,12,14 In addition, new e-learning methods that have recently been included in the education curriculum and the effort to adapt to these methods can create stress for students.14 to depression and burnout.
+9,15 It has been stated that the academic success of students whose problemsolving skills are affected due to stress decreases.^{4,10,15} Considering that nursing students' clinical attitudes and stress levels are affected and changed by various factors, identifying the problems students encounter in the clinical environment and providing solutions to the identified problems will support their professional development.
+Instructors who work with students in clinical practice to recognize the factors that cause stress in students and to develop awareness of stress levels will strengthen the support provided.12 This study aimed to assess nursing students' attitudes and stress levels regarding their first clinical practice, along with the factors influencing these and their relationships.
+Currently, there is no research specifically focusing on stress levels and perceived stress in this context.
+Thus, the findings are expected to enrich the literature on attitudes and stress perceptions of first-time applicants.
+Additionally, the results may provide valuable insights and solutions for addressing clinical practice challenges today.